uktrade/peoplefinder/README.md

 People Finder is the people and team directory of DIT's Digital Workspace.

-_This README is currently being migrated over from a previous version at [docs/Legacy_Readme.md](docs/docs/Legacy_Readme.md), which is outdated in parts, but may contain information not included here._

 ## Up and running

 People Finder includes a [Docker Compose](https://docs.docker.com/compose/) file to allow for local